1chooo/1chooo.com/apps/web/src/contents/posts/500-commits-milestone-in-1chooo-com.md

   - React
   - Typescript
 banner: /images/banner/posts/500-commits-milestone-in-1chooo-com.webp
-alt: Built a 500 commits GitHub Repository: 10 essential steps you can't miss
+alt: "Built a 500 commits GitHub Repository: 10 essential steps you can't miss"
 ---

 > A 500 commits Side Project is born, let's dive into how Hugo did it!